MLB players’ union head Tony Clark expects labor negotiations to begin after Opening Day

 “Based on what we’re seeing, we also want to make sure that the younger players that are creating and producing high levels of value are fairly compensated,” Clark said.

-Proposing drastic changes to the revenue-sharing system or to how players are compensated will be contentious, and if the sides do not agree to extend the CBA another year, they will be have even less time to work through those thorny negotiations than they would in a normal year.
-If they cannot agree in time, the worst-case scenario would be a prolonged strike — always a devastating outcome for the sport, but would seem to be even more devastating after two years of decreased revenue during the coronavirus pandemic.
+Proposing drastic changes to the revenue-sharing system or to how players are compensated will be contentious, and if the sides do not agree to extend the CBA another year, they will have even less time to work through those thorny negotiations than they would in a normal year.
+If they cannot agree in time, the worst-case scenario would be a prolonged strike — always a devastating outcome for the sport but perhaps even more so after two years of decreased revenue during the coronavirus pandemic.
 Clark wouldn’t go there yet.

-“We go into it as we do each one with an eye on a fair and equitable deal, while acknowledging that then our guys are committed and focused on making improvements to the current system based on the trends and the things that we’re seeing,” Clark said.
+“We go into it as we do each one with an eye on a fair and equitable deal, while acknowledging that our guys are committed and focused on making improvements to the current system based on the trends and the things that we’re seeing,” Clark said.
 “And we hope that we can find common ground in doing so before the expiration December 1st.”